Learning Paths & Practical Tools

 What is spotting?

 Light bleeding between periods.
 Can be normal or a sign of something needing attention.
+Why it matters: Spotting is common, but sometimes indicates infection or hormonal issues.
+When to get help: If spotting is heavy, painful, or happens every cycle, see a doctor.
 (Source: ACOG)

 Body basics